Domestic Violence Defense Attorneys in Covington

 What are the Consequences of Domestic Violence Charges?

-In some situations, the life of an innocent person—or one who made one simple mistake—can be damaged for a very long-time following charges of domestic violence.
+In some situations, the life of an innocent person—or one who made one simple mistake—can be damaged for a very long time following charges of domestic violence.
 A conviction for domestic violence can mean you are no longer allowed to possess a firearm or ammunition, even for hunting.
 You could lose your job or find it difficult to obtain new employment.
 You could face jail or prison time, be subject to significant fines, or be placed on probation following a domestic violence conviction.
 You could also face other issues while your criminal domestic violence case is pending.
 These issues could relate to child custody, divorce, child support, or even your ability to rent an apartment.

 Potential Defenses to Domestic Violence Charges